jj-9901/reading-Journal-app/README.md

 - Responsive design works on desktop and mobile
 - Image compression for optimal performance
 - All data persists in browser localStorage

-Simply open `index.html` in any modern browser to get started!
-No installation needed.

----

 *Note: This is a client-side only application.
 Data is stored in your browser.*